foldcat/oasync/README.md

 	return oa.B_None{}
 }
 ```
+Note that timed tasks will execute *during* or *after* the tick you supplied,
+i.e. tasks are not garenteed to execute at percisely the tick passed into it.

 ### passing in arugments
 It is trival to pass arguments into tasks.
 As Odin is a simple